sagiegurari/simple-oracledb/docs/api.md

 Wraps the original oracledb getConnection in order to provide an extended connection object.<br>
 In addition, this function will attempt to fetch a connection from the pool and in case of any error will reattempt for a configurable amount of times.<br>
 It will also ensure the provided connection is valid by running a test SQL and if validation fails, it will fetch another connection (continue to reattempt).<br>
-See https://github.com/oracle/node-oracledb/blob/master/doc/api.md#getconnectionpool for official API details.<br>
+See [getConnection](https://github.com/oracle/node-oracledb/blob/master/doc/api.md#getconnectionpool) for official API details.<br>
-See https://github.com/sagiegurari/simple-oracledb/blob/master/docs/api.md#SimpleOracleDB.oracle.createPool for extended createPool API details.<br>
+See [createPool](https://github.com/sagiegurari/simple-oracledb/blob/master/docs/api.md#SimpleOracleDB.oracle.createPool) for extended createPool API details.

 **Returns**: <code>Promise</code> - In case of no callback provided in input, this function will return a promise
 **Emits**: <code>event:connection-created</code>